Harold Ramirez Player Props: Rays vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.16 team ERA ranks 15th across all MLB pitching staffs.
+- The Orioles have the 15th-ranked team ERA among all league pitching staffs (4.19).

-- Orioles pitchers combine to rank 17th in baseball in home runs surrendered (82 total, 1.2 per game).
+- Orioles pitchers combine to rank 17th in baseball in home runs given up (82 total, 1.1 per game).

-- His last appearance came on Wednesday against the Toronto Blue Jays, when the right-hander tossed seven innings, surrendering one earned run while giving up four hits.
+- In his last appearance on Thursday against the Toronto Blue Jays, the right-hander went 6 2/3 innings, allowing two earned runs while surrendering five hits.

-- In 12 games this season, the 26-year-old has put up an ERA of 3.90, with 7.8 strikeouts per nine innings.
-Opponents are hitting .261 against him.

 © 2023 Data Skrive.
 All rights reserved.